Music Video

 The guests begin to make me feel alone

-We sing the same old song
+Same old song, we sing the same old song

 We sing the same old, same sad song

-Like a starving mouth for the answer
+Like a starving mouth for the innocent

 You said the boulevard was not that bad

-And then they jacked our van with the instruments
+Then they jacked our van with the instruments

 In the broad daylight